JohnKearney2020/mtgReactProject/README.md

 # MtG React Project

 This frontend project allows users to quickly and easily browse the 20,000+ unique cards from the 28 year history of the popular card game *Magic the Gathering*.
-Users can select mutiple sets and filter cards by color / card type and then be presented with every card matching that criteria.
+Users can select mutiple sets and filter cards by color / card type and then be presented with every card matching that criteria

 ![Landing Page](/public/markdown/homepage1.png)
 <br />